 I believe that there is one factor, above all the others, which will be the difference between conversion and aversion i.e. ‘convenience’.
 Retail survivalists are ‘The Kings of Convenience’ namely; Decathalon, Lowes, Macys, Apollo Pharmacy, Hometown, Arvind Brands, Aditya Birla Fashions.

 The retailers with ongoing digital transformation programs have already achieved some agility, flexibility and responsiveness to steer through a rather difficult course while evolving even during this time.
 Let’s talk about the ‘new normal’ possibilities in the near future and how businesses can be prepared for it.

 Contactless: Similar to cashless – “contactless” has created a new dimension for the everyday retailing vernacular.
-Introducing contactless options under the retail through curbside pickups, virtual queue management, and contactless dinning solutions is what will help retailers build trust in shoppers.
-To make them walk into brick and mortar stores will only be possible by creating a completely contact-free shopping experience with zero human interaction and cashier-less stores.
+Introducing contactless options under the retail through curbside pickups, virtual queue management, and contactless dining solutions is what will help retailers build trust in shoppers.
+Making them walk into brick-and-mortar stores will only be possible by creating a completely contact-free shopping experience with zero human interaction and cashier-less stores.
 Self-help kiosks and apps are solutions where people can find products, aisles and shelves about products they need to purchase and self-assist kiosks including for product information and self-checkout kiosks as well.